areding/6420-pymc/_sources/unit1/Unit1-software.md

 ## General purpose programming languages

-MATLAB or Octave work fine for the first half of the course.
-I've never seen them used for the second half.
-Most people use Python, but quite a few also use R. I've seen a few students try Julia.
+Most people use Python, but quite a few also use R. MATLAB or Octave work fine for the first half of the course.
+I've almost never seen them used for the second half.
+A few students have tried Julia.
 It's up to you.
 I'm most comfortable with Python so that's what I'm using for these examples.